-Post-hurricane assessments at ABRP have been scheduled for November 28 - December 2, 2022, and January 22nd - 27th, 2023.
+Post-hurricane assessments at ABRP will be scheduled for 2023.
 Results of post-hurricane survey efforts will be reported to TNC no later than fall/winter 2024 (the final overall project completion date).

 Collection of cuttings: No vegetative cuttings were collected during the May surveys because vegetative cuttings of T. taxifolia have shown lower rooting success during late spring and early summer months.
-Cuttings will be collected during the post-hurricane surveys planned for 2022/23.
+Cuttings will be collected during the post-hurricane surveys planned for 2023.